A Hamiltonian approach for point vortices on non-orientable surfaces

 \section{Concluding remarks}

+In this paper, we considered the Hamiltonian approach to point vortex motion on non-orientable manifolds.
+We introduced a general method of approaching such systems as Hamiltonian flows and discussed in detail the flows on two most well-known examples of two-dimensional non-orientable manifolds.

-A number of questions remain unanswered, the prime example being to prove that the maximal number of critical points of the Hamiltonian on the M\"obius band is as depicted in Figure \ref{fig:my_label2}.
+A number of questions remain unanswered for the motion on the Mobius band, the prime example being proving that the maximal number of critical points of the Hamiltonian on the M\"obius band is as depicted in Figure \ref{fig:my_label2}.
 Since this function has three independent parameters and complicated structure, all the standard approaches to a proof present considerable numerical difficulties.

 The other problem is a description of fixed and relative equilibria for three point vortices.
 One can demonstrate that fixed equilibria on a straight vertical line must conform to the condition $\Gamma_1^2y_1 + \Gamma_2^2y_2 + \Gamma_3^2y_3=0$, but the remaining conditions are hard to pin down.